by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 As the Star-Spangled Kid cut Black Condor down from the vines, the Joker slipped behind a large tree.
 “This isn’t fun any more,” he said softly to himself with a frown.
 “Time for me to run away, so I can laugh another day!”
 The villain spun around to slink off and stopped suddenly.
 “Uh-oh.”

 Standing before him was a white-haired man in red, white, and blue.
 His fists were clenched, and his face looked angry.
 “Now, where you think you’re gettin’ off to?”
 Uncle Sam asked.
 The Joker tried to flee, but Sam snagged him with his right arm and held him fast.
-“I reckon you owe a certain little lady an apology, son!”
+“I reckon you owe a certain little lady an apology, son!
+And I’m aimin’ to make sure she gets it!”